MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/quickstarts/gpo-quickstart.md

 ---
-ms.date:  07/09/2019
-keywords:  dsc,gpo,powershell,configuration,setup
+description: This Quickstart shows the steps requires to convert a Windows Group Policy to a DSC configuration. ms.date: 07/09/2019
 title: Quickstart - Convert Group Policy into DSC
-description: This Quickstart shows the steps requires to convert a Windows Group Policy to a DSC configuration.
 ---
 # Quickstart: Convert Group Policy into DSC